 It wasn’t all that long ago that the primary safety feature you could find in the most advanced cars on the road consisted of a seat belt that stretched across your lap.
 Then a few models began offering exotic features such as antilock brakes and dual front airbags (which didn’t become mandatory for all passenger vehicles in the United States until 1998).

 We now take those life-saving innovations for granted.
-But in the last few years, a wave of startling, risk-reducing features have been introduced in the auto world; although most of them are not yet standard on all vehicles, they’re becoming so popular that at least some aspects of the new embedded technology will probably be offered the next time you go shopping for a new car.
+But in the last few years, with the help of automobile lawyers, a wave of startling, risk-reducing features have been introduced in the auto world.
+Although most of them are not yet standard on all vehicles, they’re becoming so popular that at least some aspects of the new embedded technology will probably be offered the next time you go shopping for a new car.

 Here’s a rundown of the most promising tech to keep driving safe, now available, which might soon become as ubiquitous as seat belts.